How recessions can affect retirement savings

 Recessions are technically defined as when the country’s gross domestic product—which means how much we produce—shrinks two quarters in a row.
 Put simply, that means six months of the economy not growing.
 When you hear on the news that production and consumer spending are down while unemployment and the cost of living are up, those are usually telltale signs that we may be in or near a recession.

 The United States has had 34 recessions since 1857.
 The longest recession lasted five years, but recessions in the past 50 years have been much shorter.
-Even the recession that was kicked off by the COVID-19 pandemic in 2020 was relatively short—although it was more sudden and sharper than most.
+Even the recession that was kicked off by the COVID-19 pandemic in 2020 was relatively short—although it was more sudden and sharper than most.2

-Recessions often happen when there’s a major change in a key industry (such as real estate in 2007), a sudden shock to the economy (like COVID-19), or even psychological forces (such as extreme optimism with the dot-com bubble).
+Recessions can often happen when there’s a major change in a key industry (such as real estate in 2007), a sudden shock to the economy (like COVID-19), or even psychological forces (such as extreme optimism with the dot-com bubble).

 Managing retirement savings in a downturn